Kelly Clarkson Responds To Claims ‘Weird Pills’ Caused Her Weight Loss

 As The Inquisitr previously shared, the stunning star has been showing off her impressive weight loss across social media over the past few months.

-One of Kelly’s most recent snaps posted to her official Instagram account earlier this week showed her backstage at The Voice while showcasing her increasingly tiny waist in a black leather dress ahead of the semi-final results.
+One of Kelly’s most recent snaps posted to her official Instagram account earlier this week showed her backstage at The Voice while showcasing her increasingly tiny waist in a black leather dress ahead of the semifinal results.